ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/SQLR_Instructions.md

 8. Enter `dbo`.

  The command line window will prompt you to enter your Username and Password.
-Refer the instructions [START HERE](START_HERE.md) Instructions.

 9. Enter Your UserName & Password that you created earlier using the Set up Instructions document.